 LAB MEDIA: FIGURE 1G.
 Video Editor: Emphasize the light blue color spectra at the top section of 1G.

-Time-resolved fluorescence decay spectra demonstrated that the donor-acceptor complex has a shorter decay consequently a faster lifetime consistent with the energy transfer [1].
+Time-resolved fluorescence decay spectra demonstrated that the donor-acceptor complex has a shorter, homogenous decay consistent with energy transfer associated with one distance [1].

 LAB MEDIA: FIGURE 1H.

-FRET distance shells for the SecA-PhoA2 residue demonstrated that the shells intersect with the putative binding site consisting of the THF [1].
+FRET distance shells constructed between the SecA-PhoA2 residue and the triangulated sites demonstrated that each shell intersects with the putative binding site consisting of the THF primarily [1].
 The intersected area is smaller than each FRET shell, including a large contribution from the helical scaffold [2].

 LAB MEDIA: FIGURE 3A-C and 3E-F.